 Figure 3: Diagram illustrating the method to assess the Aquatic Area Abundance of estuarine wetlands.
-This example shows that an average of 62.5% of the 500 m transects cross an aquatic feature of any kind.
-Here the orange bars next to the yellow transect lines indicate portions of the line that pass through wetland or aquatic habitat.
+The orange bars next to the yellow transect lines indicate portions of the line that pass through wetland or aquatic habitat.
+The first example shows that an average of 62.5% of the 500 m transects cross an aquatic feature of any kind.
 Note that this AA is positioned along a fringing estuarine mash between open water and uplands.
 As a result, the AA is in a more linear shape.
+The second example shows a standard 1 Ha circular AA with an average of 66% wetland.